201411108/201411108/README.md

 Mentor for beginners

-Challenge for new technical stacks
+Open mind for new technical stacks

 ### Career